matthewfieger/matthewfieger.github.io/_posts/2014-02-11-jekyll-tag-cloud.markdown

 Jekyll traverses the site looking for files to process.
 Any files with YAML Front Matter are subject to processing.
 For each of these files, Jekyll makes a variety of data available via the Liquid templating system. [\[ 2 \]](http://jekyllrb.com/docs/variables/)

-To create a tag cloud, the first thing to do is access global tags variable, {% raw %}{{ site.tags }}{% endraw %}.
+To create a tag cloud, the first thing to do is access the global tags variable, {% raw %}{{ site.tags }}{% endraw %}.
 This returns an object of key-value pairs.
 Each key represents a tag, and each key's corresponding value is an array containing all posts that cite that tag.
-It looks something like this:
+It can be thought of as something like this:

 	{
 	tagName : [post, post, post],